lowlighter/metrics/source/plugins/code/README.md

 ### ♐ Code snippet of the day

 > ⚠️ When improperly configured, this plugin could display private code.
-If you work with sensitive data or company code, it is advised to keep this plugin disabled. *Metrics* and its authors cannot be held responsible for any eventual code leaks, use at your own risk.
+If you work with sensitive data or company code, it is advised to keep this plugin disabled. *Metrics* and its authors cannot be held responsible for any resulting code leaks, use at your own risk.

 Display a random code snippet from your recent activity history.